Former Marco Polo site in Vienna acquired for redevelopment | WTOP

-Bethesda-based Northfield Investment and Development has acquired the former Marco Polo restaurant site in Vienna with plans to develop 44 condominium townhouses and 8,200 square feet of retail.
-The former Marco Polo restaurant at 245…
+D.C.-based Northfield Investment and Development has acquired the former Marco Polo restaurant site in Vienna with plans to develop 44 condominium townhouses and 8,200 square feet of retail.

 The former Marco Polo restaurant at 245 Maple Ave. had already closed when it was heavily damaged by fire in October and later demolished.
 Two teenagers were arrested and charged with arson and destruction of property.